rwhitcroft/rwhitcroft.github.io/index.markdown

 public class Kernel32 {
     [DllImport("kernel32.dll", ExactSpelling = true, SetLastError = true)]
     public static extern IntPtr OpenProcess(uint dwDesiredAccess, uint bInheritHandle, uint dwProcessId);
-    ...etc...
+    ...snip...
 }
 '@
-...
+...snip...

-$Flags = 0x2a # (PROCESS_CREATE_THREAD | PROCESS_VM_OPERATION | PROCESS_VM_WRITE)
+$Flags = 0x2a # aka (PROCESS_CREATE_THREAD | PROCESS_VM_OPERATION | PROCESS_VM_WRITE)
 $hProcess = [Kernel32]::OpenProcess($Flags, $False, $Notepad.Id)
 ```
 <p style="text-align: center; font-size: 12px;">Importing and calling Windows API functions in PowerShell</p>

-While Carbon Black generally leaves PowerShell alone because it is an allowlisted application, Cortex XDR does not.
-In fact, the moment the `Add-Type` cmdlet is executed with the `DllImport` directive, Cortex XDR kills the PowerShell process.
+While Carbon Black generally leaves PowerShell alone because it is an allowlisted application, Cortex does not.
+In fact, the moment the `Add-Type` cmdlet is executed with the `DllImport` directive, Cortex kills the PowerShell process.
 It may be possible to obfuscate the `Add-Type` arguments, but this seems like a losing battle.

 <hr/>